Disabled Students' Allowances Full Time Undergraduate, Northern Ireland Students

-This can include a long-term health condition, mental-health condition, physical disability or specific learning difficulty such as dyslexia or dyspraxia.
+This can include a long-term health condition, mental-health condition, physical disability or specific learning difficulty such as dyslexia.

 You can apply for Disabled Students' Allowances on their own or alongside any other available finance as part of your student finance application.

 The quickest way to apply is to sign into your student finance account.